Sharl0tteIsTaken/no-title-bar-tkinter-toplevel/README.md

 # no-title-bar-tkinter-toplevel
-A solution to remove title bar in tkinter's toplevel in Windows, with comment and citation.
+My solution to remove title bar in tkinter's toplevel in Windows, with comment and citation.
+The solution removes all buttons in tk.Toplevel title bar, result in a tk.Toplevel with draggable empty title bar.